bnmoch3/blog/_posts/2024-06-11-leanstore.md

 ### Scaling I/O

-The latest iteration of Leanstore gets rid of the single lock over the hash table for managing IO operation [6].
-Turns out the authors' initial argument (that a single lock over will not become a bottleneck) became invalidated with SSDs getting faster and I/O bandwidth increasing:
+The latest iteration of Leanstore gets rid of the single lock over the hash table for managing I/O operations [6].
+Turns out the authors' initial argument (that a single lock over will not become a bottleneck) got invalidated with SSDs getting faster and their I/O bandwidth increasing:

 > With one SSD, the single I/O stage with the global mutex in the original
 > LeanStore design from 2018 was enough to saturate the SSD bandwidth.
 With